infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 ## Overview
-Derivative operators commonly arise in many infinite-dimensional problems, particularly in space-time optimization. `InfiniteOpt.jl` provides a simple yet powerful interface to model these objects for derivatives of any order, including partial derivatives.
+Derivative operators commonly arise in many infinite-dimensional problems, particularly in dynamic and PDE-constrained optimization. `InfiniteOpt.jl` provides a simple yet powerful interface to model these objects for derivatives of any order, including partial derivatives.
 Derivatives can be used in defining measures and constraints.

 ## Basic Usage
 Derivative operators can be defined a few different ways in `InfiniteOpt`.
 To motivate